ethersphere/bee-js/README.md

 ### Rolling feed (periodically-restarting sequential feed)

 A rolling feed avoids the unbounded growth of a plain sequential feed by restarting it every `periodLength` seconds, so old postage-batch eviction never breaks the latest update.
-See [ROLLING_FEED.md](./ROLLING_FEED.md) for the full design.

 A rolling feed only stays readable while the writer keeps publishing.
 Keeping it alive is the application's job, not the SDK's, so a writer belongs on a timer — republish on every tick, even